mimicry-tech/mimicry/README.md

 # Mimicry

 A small server for generating ad hoc mock servers based on an OpenAPIv3 specification.
+The plan is to provide a way to generate a set of mock server based on OpenAPIv3 specifications.
+As a bonus, it will provide a GraphQL endpoint based on the schemata provided.

 For architecture details, see [ARCHITECTURE](./ARCHITECTURE.md)

 :warning: This is an idea at the moment, which I invest some free time into.
-Come back later, if you like :wink:
+Come back later, if you like :wink: - A lot of stuff is in progress or just scribbled on a napkin right now.

 ## Usage